 Even if you're not a crypto pro, you can sign up for Coinbase Pro for lower pricing.
 Coinbase uses a flat 0.50% maker and taker fee for transactions up to $10,000.
 And fees go down as transaction sizes increase.
 If you skip regular Coinbase and trade on Coinbase Pro, you're effectively saving the Coinbase transaction fee even on small trades.

-eToro has no fixed commissions.
-You pay only spread-based fees built into the transaction price.
-These range from 0.75% for bitcoin to 5% for some coins.
+At eToro you pay only spread-based fees built into the transaction price.
+These range from 1% for bitcoin to 5% for some coins.
 Here's a look at the spread pricing for a selection of popular currencies supported on the platform:

 How to Withdraw From Your Account